Abc conjecture

 The abc conjecture originated as the outcome of attempts by Oesterlé and Masser to understand the Szpiro conjecture about elliptic curves, which involves more geometric structures in its statement than the abc conjecture.
 The abc conjecture was shown to be equivalent to the modified Szpiro's conjecture.

-Various attempts to prove the abc conjecture have been made, but none are currently accepted by the mainstream mathematical community and as of 2020, the conjecture is still regarded as unproven.
+Various attempts to prove the abc conjecture have been made, but none have gained broad acceptance.
+Shinichi Mochizuki claimed to have a proof in 2012, but the conjecture is still regarded as unproven by the mainstream mathematical community.